McCLIM/McCLIM/Backends/beagle/README.txt

     Emacs-like CTRL-B (backward char), CTRL-F (forward char), CTRL-A (start of line), CTRL-E (end of line), CTRL-D (delete char).

 8. There is no +flipping-ink+ implementation.
 Anything drawn in flipping ink shows up bright red with about 50% transparency (which is why the cursor looks so strange).

+    NB: moving to 10.4 (Tiger) would fix this since there's an XOR mode on NSBezierPath in that OS version.
+So too would implementing pixmaps for mirrors, since we can do XOR image compositing.
+My gut feel is I'd like to avoid having pixmap caches for mirrors though.

 9. Foreign memory management is non-existent.
 This is fine whilst running in the same thread as the OpenMCL Listener (since we use its autorelease pool) but when running in a separate thread lots of warning messages are generated.
+You might find it necessary to force-quit OpenMCL after you've finished.

-12. There's probably some debug output remaining in some corner cases.
+12. There's some debug output remaining in some corner cases.

 15. Popup menus don't work quite the same way as they do in the CLX back end.
 Cocoa doesn't support pointer grabbing so disposing of menus when